-However, while these things certainly won't hurt, a systematic review of 36 trials found that improvements in memory couldn't be attributed specifically to mentally stimulating activities.
+However, while these things can prevent memory loss, a systematic review of 36 trials found that improvements in memory couldn't be attributed specifically to mentally stimulating activities.

 Some studies show improved cognitive functioning in older adults who exercise.
 It is possible that exercise may contribute to cognitive vitality by improving mood and reducing stress and other risk factors that contribute to cognitive decline.
 Although more research is needed, data suggest that engaging in physical exercise, including enjoyable leisure activities, may help prevent cognitive decline.

 Vitamins and other herbal supplements get lots of attention as possible cures or ways to prevent cognitive decline.
 But are supplements really helpful in people who are not deficient in certain vitamins?
 Researchers have studied whether antioxidants, like vitamin E, are able to slow the progression of Alzheimer's disease.
 The results have not clearly shown that they are of any benefit.
 Ginkgo biloba has also gotten a lot of attention as researchers try to find out if this herb has any effect on age-related mental decline.
 As with vitamin E, the there has been no proven benefit for Gingko in studies.
 Nor has there been any benefit on cognitive performance found in people taking fish oil supplements.

 If you are considering herbs and supplements, talk to your doctor first.
 There may be safety issues related to other conditions that you have and other medications that you are taking.